How Much Car Insurance You Buy Affects Your Rates

-Car insurance is a requirement in most states.
-But how much you buy is mostly up to you.
-Here's how the amount of coverage you buy affects your rates.
+Auto insurance is a requirement in most states.
+How much protection you buy is mostly up to you.
+But adding additional coverages comes at a cost.
+Find out why the amount of coverage you buy is an important rate factor.

 Young man driving car down on road.